- – International

 Equitable and efficient management of water is fundamental for enabling sustainable development and achieving the United Nations Sustainable Development Goal 6 (SDG6).
 This requires an integrated approach that ensures that we manage water, not just for basic human needs, but also for the maintenance of environmental services that are critical for healthy and functioning economies.

-In this online course you will be given an introduction to the theory and principles of Integrated Water Management (IWM) and will investigate the conceptual frameworks used to critically analyse water management problems and identify sustainable solutions.
+In this online training course you will be given an introduction to the theory and principles of Integrated Water Management (IWM) and will investigate the conceptual frameworks used to critically analyse water management problems and identify sustainable solutions.

 The course will demonstrate the relevance of context-specific interventions and stakeholder participation essential to IWM in practice.
 International case studies will also allow you to gain an applied knowledge of IWM.